janoside/bitcoin-resources/environment-setup.md

 **Prerequisite**: Install Electrum for macOS.

 Now, to avoid privacy leaks associated with connecting to public Electrum servers, we create an AppleScript Application to launch Electrum.app in single-server "private mode".
-Launching Electrum via this AppleScript Application will configure it at launch to only connect to your EPS instance.
+Launching Electrum via this AppleScript Application will configure it at launch to only connect to your ElectrumX or EPS instance.

 1. Open Apple's "Script Editor"
 2. New Document, type=Application, name=ElectrumPrivate
 3. Paste text (testnet optional):

+       # connect via ssl
        do shell script "open -a /Applications/Electrum.app --args --oneserver --server 192.168.1.6:50002:s --testnet"

+   or

+       # connect via tcp
+       do shell script "open -a /Applications/Electrum.app --args --oneserver --server 192.168.1.6:50001:t --testnet"

+   Note: Connecting via SSL to an ElectrumX server using a self-signed certificate isn't working for me.
+Since my ElectrumX server is on my home network, I just connect via TCP.

 4. Save
 5. From now on, launch "ElectrumPrivate" app instead of "Electrum"